 WHY KIDS NEED ROUTINE & HOW TO MAKE A VISUAL ROUTINE FOR YOUR HOME

-Everyone touts using a visual schedule for children to provide them with structure and routine.
+Everyone says children benefit from using a visual schedule, that it provides them with structure and routine.
 But if you’ve never used one before you might be wondering how to make a visual schedule for your home.

-Benefits of a Daily Routine & a Visual Schedule
+Benefits of a Daily Routine and a Visual Schedule

 Some benefits of visual schedules include:

-- A visual schedule can easily be understood, even by children who can’t yet read or who are nonverbal.
+- Easily understood, even by children who can’t yet read or who are nonverbal.

-- It helps establish healthy, constructive habits – such as personal hygiene, and completing chores and homework daily.
+- Helps stablish healthy, constructive habits – such as personal hygiene, and completing chores and homework daily.